Table of Contents

 Victoria Scenic Walk

 Take a scenic walk through Victoria, and see the wide variety from Chinatown to Fisherman’s Wharf.
 The colorful boathouse community is fun to visit because of its unique individualistic qualities.
 We found the locals to be friendly and welcomed us into their local shops and restaurants.
 This is a perfect spot to get some fresh-caught seafood for lunch or dinner.

-Looking for outdoor adventure?
+Looking for an outdoor adventure?
 Mount Douglas Park (5 miles northeast of downtown off Royal Oak and Cordova Bay Roads) has some great hiking close to the city.

 After dinner, enjoy a night stroll in Inner Harbour and check out the beautiful Parliament Buildings.
-They are lit up every night after sunset, and are far prettier in person to see!
+They are lit up every night after sunset and are far prettier in person to see!

-Looking for nightlife?
+Looking for fantastic nightlife?
 Garrick’s Head Pub has been a local favorite since 1867 and has 67+ beers on tap!